hazelcast/hazelcast-reference-manual/src/HazelcastClusters/JClouds.md

-### Discovering Members with JClouds
+### Discovering Members with jclouds&reg;

-Hazelcast supports JClouds for node discovery.
+Hazelcast supports jclouds&reg; for node discovery.
 It is useful when you do not want to provide or you cannot provide the list of possible IP addresses on various cloud provider.

-To configure your cluster to use JClouds Auto Discovery, set the following configuration elements.
+To configure your cluster to use jclouds Auto Discovery, follow the below steps:

 - Add the *hazelcast-jclouds.jar* dependency to your project.
-Note that it is also bundled inside *hazelcast-all.jar*.
-The Hazelcast-JClouds module depends on jclouds, please make sure necessary jars for your provider is present on classpath.
+Note that, it is also bundled inside *hazelcast-all.jar*.
+The Hazelcast jclouds module depends on jclouds; please make sure the necessary JARs for your provider is present on the classpath.
-- Disable join over multicast and TCP/IP: set the `enabled` attribute of the `multicast` element to "false", and set the `enabled` attribute of the `tcp-ip` element to "false".
+- Disable the multicast and TCP/IP join mechanisms.
+For this, set the `enabled` attributes of the `multicast` and `tcp-ip` elements to `false`.
-- Set the `enabled` attribute of the `hazelcast.discovery.enabled` element to "true".
+- Set the `enabled` attribute of the `hazelcast.discovery.enabled` property to `true`.
 - Within the `discovery-providers` element, provide your credentials (access and secret key), your region, etc.

 The following is an example declarative configuration.